 3.2 If «Customer Name» adds a New Resource to meet its obligations to serve Above-CHWM Load, consistent with the notice requirements in section 3.5.1 of the body of this Agreement, then «Customer Name» may purchase RSS or a combination of RSS and other Support Services from BPA to support such resource.

-End LOAD FOLLOWING template.
+END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates: